Over 50 Years of Dedicated Service

 Steven P. Nelson

-Steve Nelson is the Director of Project Management for the New Jersey Educational Facilities Authority, where he is responsible for statewide debt issuance by colleges and universities.
-Steve joined the Authority as a Project Manager in March 2014, and prior to joining the Authority, served as a higher education, not-for-profit and generalist banker for issuers across the nation.
+Steve Nelson is the Acting Deputy Executive for the New Jersey Educational Facilities Authority.
+He is also responsible for overseeing statewide debt issuance by colleges and universities.
+Steve joined the Authority as a Project Manager in March 2014, and prior to joining the Authority, served as a higher education, not-for-profit, and generalist banker for issuers across the nation.

-The Project Management division has issued $6.1 billion in par since 2014, including pricing and closing the two largest financings in the Authority’s history, and was instrumental in the Authority's record volume of issuance which totaled $1.42 billion in par value in 2017.
-This record level of issuance earned the Authority the distinction of being the nation's third largest higher education conduit issuer in 2017.
-Importantly, Authority refunding activity from Project Management led transactions generated more than $330 million in combined net present value savings since 2015.
+The Project Management division has issued $6.1 billion in par since 2014, including pricing and closing the two largest financings in the Authority’s history, and was instrumental in the Authority’s record volume of issuance which totaled $1.4 billion in par value in 2017.
+Importantly, Authority refunding activity from Project Management led transactions generated more than $510 million in combined net present value savings since 2014.

 Mr. Nelson has a B.A. in Political Science from Williams College, an MPA in Public Finance from New York University, and an MBA in Finance from Columbia Business School.